 In method signatures inside the impl block, references might be tied to the lifetime of references in the struct’s fields, or they might be independent.
 In addition, the lifetime elision rules often make it so that lifetime annotations aren’t necessary in method signatures.
 Let’s look at some examples using the struct named ImportantExcerpt that we defined in Listing 10-25.

-First, here’s a method named level whose only parameter is a reference to self, and whose return value is an i32, which is not a reference to anything:
+First, we’ll use a method named level whose only parameter is a reference to self and whose return value is an i32, which is not a reference to anything:

 impl<'a> ImportantExcerpt<'a> {